 There are many causes of fatal road accidents.
-Depending on the circumstances, some of these accidents can lead to criminal charges.
+Some of these accidents can lead to criminal charges depending on the circumstances.
 Law enforcement officers will investigate the crash scene.
 The police report generated will help to establish the cause of the crash and determine who was at fault.

 Generally, even when fatal, auto accidents do not lead to criminal charges.
 An at-fault driver may face criminal charges in the event of:

 Reckless driving: Examples of reckless driving include evading arrest and using a vehicle in the commission of a crime.
 These may warrant criminal charges against the at-fault driver.

 Drugged driving: Driving under the influence of drugs can result in criminal charges after an accident.
 However, proof requires diligence on the part of officers at the scene, and without tests, charges are unlikely.